Inspiration and Hope

 --in a frame above Gen. Douglas MacArthur's desk--

-If you want to get somewhere, you have to know where you want to
+If you want to get somewhere, you have to know where you

 The secret of life isn't in what happens to you, but what you do with what happens to you.